ryanzidago/service-setup/README.md

     }
   ```

-After you've add your configuration, simple run `./service-setup` to run the tool.
+After you've added your configuration, simple run `./service-setup` to run the tool.